ashnasiddiqi/Library/functional_requirements.md

 - Admins can add/edit tags for featured books.
 - Tags will be used to organize books and enable tag-based filtering.

+##5.
+Book Recommendations
+-Users can interact with an AI Chatbox to recieve book recommendations.